JamesMax314/Cloud_Chamber_2_Electric_Boogaloo/README.md

 ```

 # TODO:
-- [ ] Need to make shader loader adapt to different types of input and output variables
+- [ ] Make rays not a subclass of sim;
+- [ ] Rays should take a reference to the gpu data for particle tracks when it generates its density grid;